Feature #1364

 Accordingly, my proposal is to add m_ts, m_npred and m_ulimit to GMWLDatum and adapt the load/save method from GMWLSpectrum.
 Does that sound reasonable?

-#3 Updated by Sanchez David about 9 years ago
+#3 Updated by Sanchez David almost 10 years ago

 make sense to me